 Send Personalised Cards

-An excellent way to nudge people that you are fundraising is by sending personalised cards.
+An excellent way to nudge people that you are fundraising is by sending personalized cards.
 Design a beautiful card according to your cause and delineate the reason behind your fundraising, the challenges you are facing.
 This is likely to inspire others to dive deep for helping you in achieving your aims.

 Give in Something You Love